Design for planetary imaging and EAA!

 256M DDR3 Cache

-Player One Astronomy cameras are the first one who adpots the DDR3 cache in all planetary cameras in the world!
-It helps stabilize and secure data transmission, it effectively avoids frame dropping and greatly reduces readnoise.
+Player One Astronomy cameras are the first one who adopts the DDR3 cache in all planetary cameras in the world!
+It helps stabilize and secure data transmission, it effectively avoids frame dropping and greatly reduces readout noise.

 With the DDR3 cache, the camera does not have high demands on computing needs any longer, it will still has excellent performance even if it is connected to a USB 2.0 port.

 The planetary cameras from Player One Astronomy have DPS (Dead Pixel Suppression) technology.
 The DPS is anaylse many dark frames to find out thoes fixed abnormal pixel and record the map in camera memory.
 In imaging, each exposure frames, thoes position of dead pixels will be given a median value according to the active pixels around that abnormal pixel.

 Overvoltage and overcurrent protection mechanism